Menditect/documentation/docs/Assert/assert-attribute-value.md

 An Assert on Attribute Value can be added for:
 - an [Attribute Value](attribute-value) of a created or changed object;
 - an Attribute Value of a retrieved object.
 In that case the assert evaluates the Attribute Value of all retrieved objects;
-- the value of a primitive microflow output parameter like string, integer, etc.
+~~- the value of a primitive microflow output parameter like string, integer, etc.~~

 Note that there are also [Asserts on Object Count](assert-object-count), that are added on a retrieve object action, or on a microflow call action.